Nothing can prepare you for the news that your child has autism.

 8. I stopped caring what other people think

 I think every girl growing up in this culture has at one point or another thought about what other people think.
-It was important to me to make a good impression and to have people like me.
+It was important for me to make a good impression and to have people like me.

 I just simply do not have the time!
 I don’t have time to care about what other people think.
 I care what my children think and what my husband thinks.
 They are important to me and I want to be the best version of myself for them.